stat133-sp19/hw-stat133-anacomesana/workout01/README.md

 - Klay Thompson
 - Stephen Curry
 As well as additional data for 2018 NBA players, and a data dictionary.
+ - shots-data was later created, merging all individual players' files.

 ###images
-This folder contains some plot images.
+This folder contains some shot charts for each of our players, as well as gsw-shot-charts, a facetted shot chart or all 5 players in .pdf and .png formats.
+It also has nba-court, an image of the NBA court used as background for the shot charts.

 ### output
-This folder contains R outputs.
+This folder contains R summary outputs for our NBA players.

 ### report
-This folder contains the files for the dynamic document.
+This folder contains the .Rmd and .md files containing the final report.